 Back at home, I took a closer look.
 There were some neat touches, I had to admit: a steel bracket at the bottom of the head tube to stop the front wheel swinging all the way round.
 A gripshift-style bell.
 A sturdy-looking front basket.
 A guard over the hub gear’s cable mechanism.
 The execution, however, was less impressive.
 The bell thunked rather than dinged.
 The mudguards, the basket and the bars were all misaligned and, unhelpfully, they were all secured with proprietary Torx bolts that I couldn’t adjust.
 I ordered some specialist Torx bits that looked like they might work.

 One of the main reasons we bought the bike in the first place was an aspiration to cart around our toddler on sun-dappled family rides through a litter-free, beatific Birmingham that doesn’t exist.
 We already had a Hamax child seat mounted on my commuter bike, and I’d hoped to simply bolt an extra seat tube bracket onto the Ofo and call it a day.
 Of course, the Ofo rebelled.
 Perhaps to stop renters from doing exactly what we wanted to do, the seat tube had a teardrop profile that wasn’t compatible with the Hamax bracket, and nor were there any rear rack eyelets.
-I thought about trying to hack something together using the mounting plate left now-absent wheel lock, but I didn’t see an obvious (read: easy) way to make it work.
+I thought about trying to hack something together using the mounting plate for the now-absent wheel lock, but I didn’t see an obvious way to make it work.
 I put the bike back in the shed and told myself I’d tackle the problem another day.